fluencelabs/cli/docs/commands/README.md

   DEAL-ADDRESS  Deal address

 FLAGS
-  --network=<network>  [default: testnet] $The network in which the transactions used by the command will be carried out
+  --network=<network>  [default: testnet] The network in which the transactions used by the command will be carried out
                        (local, testnet)
   --no-input           Don't interactively ask for any input from the user --privKey=<value>    !WARNING! for debug purposes only.
 Passing private keys through flags is unsecure